Free School Scavenger Hunt

 free school scavenger hunt shows a Pinterest pin.

 Kids love scavenger hunts.
 They also love puzzles.
 This free school scavenger hunt combines both of these things and keeps kids engaged and learning while having fun!
-For more printable scavenger hunts, visit Hands-On Teaching Ideas shop, click here.
+For more printable scavenger hunts, visit Hands-On Teaching Ideas shop, click here and a collection of 37 Free Printable Scavenger Hunts.

 So to all my teacher friends and educators, I am offering the classroom scavenger hunt clues/riddles for free to give you a quick and easy activity to try with your students.
 You can use them today or hang onto them for a rainy day.